sahithyandev/s3/src/content/docs/data-communication-and-networking/14-transmission-errors.md

 ### Echo

 A delayed repetition of the original signal.
 The reflective feedback of a transmitted signal as the signal moves through a medium.
 Most often occurs on coaxial cable.
-If echo bad enough, it could interfere with original signal.
+If bad enough, it could interfere with original signal.
 Relatively constant.
 Can be significantly reduced.

 ### Jitter